The 10 Best Dividend Funds for Any Investor

 However, some investors choose to reinvest the dividends, sometimes referred to as a dividend reinvestment program, or DRIP.
 When dividends are reinvested, the dividends are used to buy more shares of the investment, rather than paid to the investor.

 Some investors also like to use mutual funds that pay dividends in economic environments where bond mutual funds are not attractive.
 For example, when interest rates are low but economic conditions are generally good, bond funds can have lower yields than dividend mutual funds.

 10 Best Dividend Funds for Any Investor

-- Vanguard Utilities Index (VUIAX) focuses on stocks in the utilities sector, which is highly sought for its high dividends.
-The portfolio holdings consist of large-cap U.S. stocks of utilities companies, such as Duke Energy Corporation (DUK) and Southern co (SO).
-The expense ratio for VUIAX is an attractively low 0.10 percent, or $10 for every $10,000 invested.
+- Vanguard Utilities Index (VUIAX) focuses on stocks in the utility sector, which is highly sought for its high dividends.
+The portfolio holdings consist of large-cap U.S. stocks of utility companies, such as Duke Energy Corporation (DUK) and Southern Co (SO).
+The expense ratio for VUIAX is an attractively low 0.10 percent or $10 for every $10,000 invested.
 However, keep in mind that this mutual fund is only offered in Vanguard Admiral share class, which has a minimum initial purchase of $100,000.
 There is no minimum purchase of the ETF version of the fund (ticker: VPU), which has the same expense ratio.